-- You and all members of your family are ready and willing (with no reservations) to adopt, provided the right dog is available.
+- You and all members of your family are ready and eager to adopt, provided the right dog is available.

 - You are at least 18 years of age and are legally able to enter into binding contracts in the state of Arizona.